Updated for 2025

 What Is SOCSO (PERKESO)?

 The Social Security Organization (SOCSO), managed by PERKESO, provides social security protection to Malaysian employees.
-It covers two main schemes: the Employment Injury Scheme (workplace accidents and occupational diseases) and the Invalidity Pension Scheme (long-term disability or death).
-Both employee and employer contribute monthly based on wage brackets.
+It covers the Employment Injury Scheme and the Invalidity Pension Scheme.

 Monthly Wage BracketEmployee Contribution